Hager-elhwarii/Cash-Register/README.md

 - Cash Register is a function that accepts three arguments:-

-  🔸 (price) => purchase price as the first argument.
+  👉	(price) => purchase price as the first argument.

-  🔸 (cash) => payment as the second argument.
+  👉	 (cash) => payment as the second argument.

-  🔸 (cid) => is a 2D array listing available currency.
+  👉	 (cid) => is a 2D array listing available currency.

  - The checkCashRegister() function should always return an object with a status key and a change key.

- - if cash-in-drawer is less than the change due, or if you cannot return the exact change.
+ - If cash-in-drawer is less than the change due, or if you cannot return the exact change.

    ✅ Return {status: "INSUFFICIENT_FUNDS", change: []}

- - if with cash-in-drawer  is equal to the change due.
+ - If with cash-in-drawer  is equal to the change due.

    ✅ Return {status: "CLOSED", change: [...]}